samarium-lang/Samarium/README.md

 ```

+# Modules

+Modules can contain functions and variables that a user may wish to import.
+Modules are named after their filename (with `.sm` omitted).
+Like variables, module names must consist of only letters and numbers, and are case sensitive.

-# Importing
+## Importing

-Modules can be imported using the `<-` operator, followed by the module's name (with `.sm` omitted).
-Functions and variables from this module can then be accessed with the `.` operator.
+Modules can be imported using the `<-` operator, followed by the module's name.
+Objects (classes, functions, variables) from this module can then be accessed with the `.` operator.

 ```
 <-string;   == imports the `string` module from Samarium's standard library